 Remember that the rabbit represents a commitment of approximately 10 years.
 Also, does the whole family want to adopt the rabbit?
 If this is not the case, the rabbit risks being the cause of conflicts which could lead to its abandonment or a reduction in the attention that should be given to it.

-HERE ARE SOME IMPORTANT ELEMENTS TO CONSIDER BEFORE ADOPT:
+HERE ARE SOME IMPORTANT ELEMENTS TO CONSIDER BEFORE ADOPTING:

-• However, unlike cats and dogs, rabbits are prey animals.
+- However, unlike cats and dogs, rabbits are prey with no defense.
 It therefore exhibits prey behavior.
 For example, he is more suspicious and it may take some time before he lets you see his true personality.

-• The expression “hot bunny” didn’t come out of nowhere!
+- The expression “hot bunny” didn’t fall out of the sky !
 Indeed, it is an excessively fertile mammal.
-This is why the shelter sterilizes all rabbits up for adoption.
-In addition, sterilization helps reduce the territorial behavior of rabbits, facilitates their education and prevents them from diseases such as certain cancers.
+This is why the shelter sterilizes all rabbits before adoption.
+In addition, sterilization helps reduce the territorial behavior of rabbits, facilitates their education and protects them from diseases such as certain cancers.

-• The rabbit is not an animal that can be left unsupervised with a child.
-Indeed, the shelter has seen cases in the past where rabbits had to have a leg amputated because they had been escaped by children.
+- The rabbit is not an animal that can be left unsupervised with a child.
+Indeed, the shelter has seen many cases in the past where rabbits had to have a leg amputated because they had been dropped by children.

-• Like other pets, rabbits can get sick and require veterinary care which can sometimes be expensive.
-Can you afford to pay for such care?
+- Like other pets, rabbits can get sick and require veterinary care which can sometimes be expensive.
+Can you afford to pay for such care and would you want to ?

-• The times when the rabbit is most active are at the beginning and end of the day, so it has a rhythm of life that fits well with work or school schedules.
+- Bunnies are most active at the beginning and end of the day, so it has a rhythm of life that fits well with work or school schedules.

-• Even if the rabbit is very greedy, you should not give it just anything to eat!
+- Even if the rabbit is very demanding, you should not give it just anything to eat!

 Finally, even if they have experienced abandonment or mistreatment, shelter rabbits are generally not aggressive or unpleasant.
 Most of the time, they are excellent companions.
 They will be very grateful for the love you give them and will be happy to be part of a family that appreciates them.
 By learning to discover its personality and decoding its way of communicating, you will realize what a wonderful and little-known animal the rabbit is!